UncleFirefox/GBAEmu/README.md

 # GBAEmu
-GBA Emuator Port to modern .NET (or at least an attempt)
+GBA Emulator Port to modern .NET (or at least an attempt)

 Original idea was from developer Gladius: http://www.emutalk.net/archive/index.php/t-33935.html